-1 Average Weighted Unit count is in millions.
+&lt;sup>1 Average Weighted Unit count is in millions.

-Sabine Royalty Trust (NYSE: SBR)
+Sabine Royalty Trust (SBR)

-Updated Sept 5th, 2019 by Trond Odegaard
+Updated December 8th, 2019 by Trond Odegaard

-royalty trust should not be worth more than 8 going forward.
-After all, they have a limited life, they cannot acquire more property - so any growth is entirely organic, and they receive the full shock of the commodity price cycle - there is no buffer between distributable cash flow and dividends, and no ability to hold back on capex to increase the buffer during lean times.
-And when the music begins to slow down on one of these trusts (i.e., the end of reserves comes into view), or the market gets the slightest hint that the music will slow, the price of a unit will plummet quickly.
+more property - so any growth is entirely organic, and they receive the full shock of the commodity price cycle - there is no buffer between distributable cash flow and dividends, and no ability to hold back on capex to increase the buffer during lean times.
+And when the music begins to slow down on one of these trusts (i.e., the end of reserves comes into view), or the market gets the slightest hint that the music will slow, the price of a unit often plummets.